STUDIO ART COURSES:

-Drawing for Absolute Beginners (four hours, discounted introductory class available)
+Drawing for Absolute Beginners (four hours)

 Employing a technique that dates back to the days of the Renaissance art academy, I will teach you the fundamentals of how to accurately draw what you see in four basic lessons—even if you have little or no experience.
 I guarantee you’ll be amazed by what you achieve after only one class!

-Finesse Your Drawing Skills: Facial Features (six hours)
+Finesse Your Technique: Facial Features (six hours)

-Exercises in Art (one hour)
+Exercises in Art (one hour, continuing)

 Each week, participants are given an assignment geared toward improving their technique, expanding their creativity, or stepping outside their comfort zone.
 The class consists of three sections: an open critique of students’ independent work, a review of the responses to the previous week’s assignment, and, time permitting, a quick sketching segment.